sqlsizer/ps-sqlsizer/README.md

 ## Trick 1
  The BFS algorithm is visiting the graph nodes in specific, well-known order.
- In SqlSizer the node is the BFS operation which one row that defines set of data rows visited or to visit.
+ In SqlSizer the node is the BFS operation which is one row that defines a set of data rows visited or to visit.
  Thanks to this, it's more efficient to find next nodes (data rows) in the graph during BFS search.

 ## Trick 2
-The SqlSizer is not marking data rows as vistited in order to limit number of SQL updates.
+The SqlSizer is not marking data rows as vistited in order to limit the number of SQL updates.
-Instead status of BFS operation is updated which is only one row SQL update.
+Instead the status of BFS operation is updated which is only one row SQL update.

 # How to find subset you need